WSDOT/wzdx.models/README.md

 ## WZDX Models
 This project contains various classes and builders used to build WZDx feeds.

+## License
+The Washington State Department of Transportation created this project as part of a federal grant to expand the use of the WZDx specification.
+The WZDx.Models library and code is now licensed under the CC0-1.0, just like the specification format it creates.

 ## Namespaces
 ---
 ### GeoJson